Determinantal Point Process Attention Over Grid Cell Code Supports Out of Distribution Generalization: Approach

 \subsubsection{Inference module}

 We implemented the inference module $\bm{R}$ in two forms, one using an LSTM \citep{hochreiter1997lstm} and the other using a transformer \citep{vaswani2017attention} architecture.
 Separate networks were trained for the analogy and arithmetic tasks using each form of inference module.
-For each task, the attended grid embeddings of each stimuli obtained from the DPP-A process, were provided to $\bm{R}$ as its inputs.
-For the arithmetic task, we also concatenated a one-hot tensor, before feeding to $\bm{R}$ that specified which computation to perform (addition or multiplication).
+For each task, the attended grid cell embeddings of each stimuli obtained from the DPP-A process ($\bm{x}_{f=f_{max_{DPP}}}$), were provided to $\bm{R}$ as its inputs, which we denote as $\bm{x_R}$ for brevity.
+For the arithmetic task, we also concatenated to $\bm{x_R}$ a one-hot tensor of dimension 2, before feeding to $\bm{R}$ that specified which computation to perform (addition or multiplication).
 As proposed by \citet{hill2019learning}, we treated both the analogy and arithmetic tasks as scoring (i.e., multiple choice) problems.
-For each analogy, the inference module was presented with multiple problems, each consisting of three stimuli, $A,B,C$, and a set containing $D$ (the correct completion) and six foil completions.
-For each instance of the arithmetic task, it was presented with two stimuli, $A,B$, and a set containing $C$ (the correct completion) and six foil completions.
-A linear output layer was used to generate a score for the candidate completions for each problem.
-Stimuli were presented sequentially for $\bm{R}$ constructed using an LSTM, and positionally coded \citep{kazemnejad2019transformer} if it used a transformer.
-The seven scores (one for the correct completion and for six foil completions) were normalized using a softmax function, such that higher score would correspond to higher probablity and vice versa and the probabilities sum to 1.
-The inference module was trained using the task specific cross entropy loss ($\mathcal{L}_{task}= \operatorname{cross-entropy}$) between the softmax-normalized scores and the index for the correct completion (target).
+For each analogy, the inference module was presented with multiple problems, each consisting of three stimuli, $A,B,C$, and a candidate completion from the set containing $D$ (the correct completion) and six foil completions.
+For each instance of the arithmetic task, it was presented with two stimuli, $A,B$, and a candidate completion from the set containing $C$ (the correct completion) and six foil completions.
+Stimuli were presented sequentially for $\bm{R}$ constructed using an LSTM, which consists of three gates, and computations using them defined as below: